hucebot/eurobin_human_tracking/README.md

-# eurobin_human_tracking
+# euROBIN Human Tracking

+## Description
-Human tracking pipeline used in euROBIN system
+Human tracking pipeline used in euROBIN system as described in XXX.
+The pipeline consists of the following main components :
+- Human detection
+- Human tracking
+- Pose estimation (2D)
+- Gaze estimation

+## Installation
+How to install with docker

+## ROS Interface
+Input / output topics and format

+## Options
+Flags to run with options

+## Acknoledgments
+MMDet, MMPose, 6DRepNet...